ahmedsadekdevphp/PHP-Core-Template/README.md

      php database/CreateTables.php

-### 7. You can Can seed your data to  your database by run  :

-     php database/seed.php

  ### 8. You can download postman collection to test the backend
  ### 9. Change your app url into base_url variable which exist in Environement